mesosphere/serenity/README.md

 ## Prerequisites

-Building Mesos modules requires system-wide installation of google-protobug, glog, boost, and picojson.
+Building Mesos modules requires system-wide installation of google-protobuf, glog, boost, and picojson.

 ## Build Mesos with some unbundled dependencies